 But the G-7 summit in the Atlantic beach resort of Biarritz, France — overshadowed by fears of an escalating trade war between the United States and China that could send a slowing global economy into recession — ended with modest progress over Amazon’s rainforest fires, a potential Iran meeting and digital taxes.

-G-7 leaders reached agreement to create a $22.2 million fund that will provide immediate support to Amazon countries where huge fires are destroying significant swaths of the world’s largest tropical rainforest as farmers, loggers and others set trees on fire and clear land to make money.
+G-7 leaders reached agreement to create a US$22.2 million fund that will provide immediate support to Amazon countries where huge fires are destroying significant swaths of the world’s largest tropical rainforest as farmers, loggers and others set trees on fire and clear land to make money.
 The fund will also be used to launch a longer-term initiative for protecting the vast rainforests.

 The summit also may have set the stage for a meeting between Trump and Iran’s President Hassan Rouhani when they head to the United Nations General Assembly in September.
 The summit’s host, French President Emmanuel Macron, rolled the dice by inviting Iranian Foreign Minister Mohammad Javad Zarif for a surprise visit on Sunday in a bid to bolster the nuclear deal.
 Macron later said the “conditions for a meeting” between U.S.-Iranian leaders had been created.

-Even before the summit ended, however, Macron had decided there would be no traditional, final communiqué because of Trump’s intransigence on a host of policies.
+Even before the summit ended, however, Macron decided there would be no traditional, final communiqué because of Trump’s intransigence on a host of policies.
 Instead, France issued a short statement at the end of the summit on trade, Iran, Ukraine, Libya and Hong Kong.

 At last year’s G-7 summit in Canada, Trump torpedoed the meeting’s end results.
 Trump described the host, Canadian Prime Minister Justin Trudeau, as a “dishonest and weak” leader who made “false statements.”
 Trump then waited until he was departing aboard Air Force One to disavow the final communiqué that had been negotiated over two days of meetings, reflecting bitter differences over issues such as trade disputes, climate change, NATO, Iran, Russia and North Korea.